devtofunmi/inter-v/README.md

-# Inter-V: AI-Powered Interview Practice Platform
+# Prepkitty: AI-Powered Interview Practice Platform

 Ace your next interview with AI-driven practice sessions.
-Inter-V provides realistic mock interviews, Quiz and personalized feedback to help you land your dream job.
+Prepkitty provides realistic mock interviews, Quiz and personalized feedback to help you land your dream job.

 ## Features